littleBitsman/littleBot/.github/ISSUE_TEMPLATE/command-request.md

 ---
 name: Command request
 about: Request a new command
-title: "your title here"
+title: your title here
-labels: command-request
+labels: ''
 assignees: ''

 ---